antaramukh/ETG-Breast-Cancer-Classification/README.md

 # ETG-Breast-Cancer-Detection

-Breast Cancer Classification with Deep Learning as part of Elite Techno Groups Internship
+Breast Cancer Classification with Deep Learning is a Machine Learning project done as part of my Internship with Elite Techno Groups.

 Scikit-Learn provides seven datasets, which they call toy datasets.
 These datasets are powerful and serve as a strong starting point for learning ML.
 Breast Cancer Wisconsin (diagnostic) dataset is one of them and the dataset we use for this project.